New York police probe swastikas amid reports of hate crimes

 Bias crimes against African-Americans were up 7 percent last year to 1,745, making up 30 percent of all hate crimes.

-A day after the election, the Southern Poverty Law Center (SPLC), which monitors hate groups, began tracking reports of hate crimes made to the center, in the news and on social media.
+A day after the election, the Southern Poverty Law Center, which monitors hate groups, began tracking reports of hate crimes made to the center, in the news and on social media.

-By Monday, they had tallied more than 300 reports of physical or verbal altercations and vandalism, said Ryan Lenz, editor of the SPLC's Hatewatch blog.
+By Monday, they had tallied more than 300 reports of physical or verbal altercations and vandalism, said Ryan Lenz, editor of the center's Hatewatch blog.

 While that appeared to represent a "sharp uptick," Lenz said, the organization began monitoring after the vote and could not make a comparison with numbers prior to the election.